 West Nile Virus Surveillance

-West Nile virus is a potentially serious illness that is most often spread through the bite of an infected mosquito.
-Mosquitoes become infected when they feed on infected birds.
-Infected mosquitoes can then spread the virus to humans and other animals.
-West Nile virus has been detected in all lower 48 states (but not in Hawaii or Alaska) and outbreaks of disease have been occurring in the United States every summer since 1999.
+West Nile virus is a serious illness spread by the bite of an infected mosquito.
+Mosquitoes become infected after feeding on infected birds, then can spread the virus to people and other animals.
+Since 1999, West Nile virus has been found every summer in the U.S., including in all lower 48 states.

 Reports